Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 4. Citizens
 5. Stewards

-Additionally, we have established three basic categories of non-participation:
+Additionally, we have established two basic categories of non-participation:

 1. The unaware
 2. The opposed

-Individuals who hear the [[Story of Lionsberg]], and who share their own Story, will be invited to invited to advance towards ever [[More Meaningful Participation, Responsibility, and Stewardship]] within the System.
+Individuals who hear the [[Story of Lionsberg]], and who share their own Story, will be invited to advance towards ever [[More Meaningful Participation, Responsibility, and Stewardship]] within the shared Movement and System.

 ### IV.
 Purpose and Goals

-The [[Purpose]] of The Game is to work together accomplish [[The Goal]], which is to bring Heaven to Earth.
+The [[Purpose]] of The Game is to work together to accomplish [[The Goal]].

 This Ultimate Goal integrates a [[Total Nested Hierarchy of Goals]], informing the measurable quarterly [[Objectives]] we will stack up and align to advance together towards The Goal.